keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

     keptn create project PROJECTNAME --shipyard=FILEPATH --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL
     ```

+### keptn delete project

+To delete a project, use the command `delete project` and specify the project name.

+    ```console
+    keptn delete project PROJECTNAME
+    ```

+**Note:** If a Git upstream is configured for this project, the referenced repository or project will not be deleted.
+Besides, deployed services are also not deleted by this command.

 ### keptn onboard service

 To onboard a service, use the command `onboard service` and provide the service name, project name (`--project` flag), and the root directory of a Helm chart (`--chart` flag).